isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/CertsApi.md

 ConfigCerts

 Configure certificate usage parameters.
 Currently, only settable (permanent) parameter is `export`.
-Set it to `disable` for disallowing private key export.  **NOTE**: When export is disabled it is permanent, it can not be re-enabled through the API (safety feature).
+Set it to `disabled` for disallowing private key export.  **NOTE**: When export is disabled it is permanent, it can not be re-enabled through the API (safety feature).

 ### Example
 ```php